Charles Mathias: Election of 1974: challenge from Mikulski

 As a Republican representing heavily Democratic Maryland, Mathias faced a potentially difficult re-election bid for the 1974 election.
 State Democrats nominated Barbara Mikulski, then a Baltimore City Councilwoman who was well known to residents in her city as a social activist, but with limited name recognition in the rest of the state.
 Mathias was renominated by Republicans, fending off a primary election challenge from conservative doctor Ross Pierpont.
 Pierpont was never a substantial threat to Mathias, whose lack of competition was due in part to fallout from the Watergate scandal.

 Barbara Mikulski challenged Mathias for his seat in 1974.

 As an advocate for campaign finance reform, Mathias refused to accept any contribution over $100 to "avoid the curse of big money that has led to so much trouble in the last year".
 However, he still managed to raise over $250,000, nearly five times Mikulski's total.
 Ideologically, Mikulski and Mathias agreed on many issues, such as closing tax loopholes and easing taxes on the middle class.
 On two issues, however, Mathias argued to reform Congress and the U.S. tax system to address inflation and corporate price fixing, contrary to Mikulski.
 In retrospect, The Washington Post felt the election was "an intelligent discussion of state, national, and foreign affairs by two smart, well-informed people".

 With Maryland voters, Mathias benefited from his frequent disagreements with the Nixon administration and his liberal voting record.
 On November 5, 1974, he was re-elected by a 57% to 43% margin, though he lost badly in Baltimore City and Baltimore County, where Mikulski was popular.
-Mikulski would win his seat 12 years later in 1986 after Mathias retired.
+Mikulski would win his seat 12 years later in 1986 as Mathias retired.